-BiographieAnkita Singhvi studies circular economy for cities and is currently a PhD candidate at EPFL (Prof. C. R. Binder, HERUS).
+BiographieAnkita Singhvi is a researcher in circular economy for cities and currently a PhD candidate at EPFL (Prof. C. R. Binder, HERUS).

 Ankita received her BSc degree in Architecture from the Technical University Delft in 2017.
 She graduated with a design proposal for the Nieuwe Instituut in Rotterdam that examined the ageing of materials in the built environment.
 Her interest in climate adaptation led her to pursue a MSc in Industrial Ecology from Leiden University and TU Delft.
 She graduated in 2020 with honours, with a thesis on resilience in grey and nature-based infrastructure for coastal protection.

 Ankita has worked with the the Dutch Ministry of Foreign Affairs, Circle Economy and LDE Centre for Sustainability: bridging science with practise.
 She coordinated the Circular Industries Hub, where she supported companies in their transition towards the principles of a circular economy.
 She collaborated on two research projects: “Securing Critical Materials for Critical Sectors: Policy options for the Netherlands and the European Union” (2021) and “Opportunities for resilient supply chains in a post-COVID-19 era: Lessons from the Dutch High Tech sector” (2021).